icszhr/NCheck/README.md

-# new-paper
+# NCheck
-This is the paper repository
+This is the code repository